 Building a New, Old Routine

-Feeling overwhelmed or anxious about returning to work after months of working from home is normal.
-Humans are creatures of habit, and if we were able to adjust to 2020 as quickly as we did, building a new, old routine should be a piece of cake.
+Feeling overwhelmed or anxious about returning to work over a year of working from home is normal.
+Humans are creatures of habit and if we were able to adjust to the pandemic as quickly as we did, building a new, old routine should be a piece of cake.